mbigatti/BMXSwipableCell/README.md

 1. Accessory view are not supported and those have to be implemented in the content view of the cell.
 2. Remeber to set `Custom Class` to `BMXSwipableCell`.
 3. To always get correct background colors (both in normal and editing modes), configure the `Background` property in both cell and content view.
+4. If you are using a cell with not visible content (for example a cell with two labels one of which has `text = nil`) and you update that same cell setting a visible value, UIKit creates the label in the cell content view after `BMXSwipeCell` initializing code, so when you drag the cell the new created label does not scroll with other cell content.
+A workaround to this issue is to assign the `text` property of the cell to a space.
+In this way the label will be created at startup and transferred to the scroll view.

 ## Contact